Dragon-Squad/Team-A-Backend/README.md

 Then double-click to the generated certificate to download

-Waiting for Kong setup to complete and turn on the tailscale funnel to start the host ip for the gateway (Device 1)
+Waiting for Kong setup to complete and turn on the tailscale funnel for the gateway (Device 1)

 ````sh
 tailscale funnel --https=10000 localhost:8000